The Gobi Goes Green

 Past and present live as one in the Gobi, where wildlife preservation includes the protection of dinosaur fossils from nearby paleontological sites.
 We are proud to have led the fight against unauthorized removal from these sites.
 Three Camel Lodge has a first-of-its-kind cooperative agreement with the Bulgan Sum Township and Gobi-Gurvansaikhan National Park authorities, serving as a base for scientific research and wildlife monitoring and actively fighting against animal poaching and the unauthorized removal of dinosaur fossils from paleontological sites.
 Hunting has been prohibited within a 12-mile radius of the camp.

 In its efforts to increase scientific knowledge and further paleontology throughout Mongolia, the Lodge continues to facilitate and support official paleontological expeditions throughout the Gobi Desert.
 Born out of our strong passion for these sanctioned expeditions was a groundbreaking dig in 2000, led by Dr. Phillip Currie, which unearthed a previously unknown species of ankylosaur.
-The new species, Zaraapelta nomadis, was named in 2014 for sister company Nomadic Expeditions (‘nomadis’), the provider of all our Gobi-led expeditions and official partner in facilitating crucial fieldwork.
+The new species, Zaraapelta nomadis, was named in 2014 for our sister company, Nomadic Expeditions (‘nomadis’), the provider of all our Gobi-led expeditions and official partner in facilitating crucial fieldwork.

 In an effort to preserve the population of indigenous Gobi plants and provide cover for migratory birds that visit nearby Mt.
 Bulagtai, we have planted over 8,000 native plants and trees throughout the camp since 2003.
 Three Camel Lodge is an active supporter of the Ongii River Movement, an award-winning organization that aims to protect one of the few rivers that run into the Gobi from the damaging effects of mining activity.
 These desert rivers and the seasonal lakes where they end are critical resources for Gobi wildlife.

 Economic and Social Engagement